Statue of Gilgamesh, University of Sydney

 The Statue of Gilgamesh at the University of Sydney, Camperdown, was created by Assyrian-Australian artist Lewis Batros on commission from the Assyrian community, and unveiled in 2000.
-The 2.5m statue depicts Gilgamesh, an ancient Sumerian king of the city-state of Uruk whose legendary exploits are told in the Epic of Gilgamesh, an Akkadian epic poem written during the late second millennium BC, based on much earlier material.
+The 2.5m concrete statue depicts Gilgamesh, an ancient Sumerian king of the city-state of Uruk whose legendary exploits are told in the Epic of Gilgamesh, an Akkadian epic poem written during the late second millennium BC, based on much earlier material.

 The Gilgamesh Cultural Centre, on behalf of the Assyrian community, presented the statue to the University to commemorate its sesquicentenary.
 The statue was unveiled by Dame Leonie Kramer, A.C., and D.B.E., on 15 October 2000.
 It is located in the Camperdown/Darlington Campus of the University of Sydney between the Old Teachers College Building and the Women's Sports Centre, facing towards the Charles Perkins Centre.

 History

 Gilgamesh was a king of Uruk in the land of Sumer, Mesopotamia.
 Gilgamesh is described as a demigod of superhuman strength, as he was two-thirds God from his mother, Ninsun, and one-third human from his father, the former king, Lugalbunda.
 Gilgamesh built the city walls of Uruk to defend his people.
 Gilgamesh fought the demon Humbaba (or Huwawa), along with wild man Enkidu and brought his head back to Uruk on a raft.
 The pair also defeated the Bull of Heaven sent by the furious goddess Ishtar.
 These conquered beasts can be linked to the creature in the statue as a representation of Gilgamesh's strength and power.
 Gilgamesh is seen as a worldly-wise, cultured king and protector who is at the centre of human society.
 The statue was erected to celebrate the might and power of Gilgamesh and commemorate his achievements as a protector and king.